paulobeckhauser/minishell/README.md

 - Handle $? to expand to the exit status of the most recently executed foreground pipeline - :x:

 **Interactive Mode**
-- Handle ctrl-C, ctrl-D and ctrl-\ like in bash - :white_check_mark:
+- Handle ctrl-C, ctrl-D and ctrl-\ like in bash - :x:
-- ctrl-C displays a new prompt on a new line - :white_check_mark:
+- ctrl-C displays a new prompt on a new line - :x:
-- ctrl-D exits the shell - :white_check_mark:
+- ctrl-D exits the shell - :x:
-- ctrl-\ does nothing - :white_check_mark:
+- ctrl-\ does nothing - :x:

 **Builtins**
-- echo with option -n - :white_check_mark:
+- echo with option -n - :x:
-- cd with only a relative or absolute path - :white_check_mark:
+- cd with only a relative or absolute path - :x:
-- pwd with no options - :white_check_mark:
+- pwd with no options - :x:
 - export with no options - :x:
 - unset with no options - :x:
-- env with no options or arguments - :white_check_mark:
+- env with no options or arguments - :x:
-- exit with no options - :white_check_mark:
+- exit with no options - :x:

 ## Bonus Features
 - Implement '&&' and '||' with parenthesis for priorities - :x: